yitaozh/yitaozh.github.io/source/_posts/600-Non-negative-Integers-without-Consecutive-Ones.md

         if (!isLimit && dp[index][prev] != -1) {
             return dp[index][prev];
         }
+        // if there's other constraint on the digit, only modify the for loop
+        // condition, don't modify up here
         int up = isLimit ? n_ >> (m - index) & 1 : 1;
         int res = 0;
         for (int i = 0; i <= up; i++) {